-If you own a car, you probably might have faced a problem checking the engine oil level.
-Some people say you should check it when the engine is hot, while some say you should check it once cold.
+You might have difficulty checking the engine oil level if you own a car.
+Some say you should check it when the engine is hot, while others should check it once cold.
 There might be a possibility that you have heard people saying engine oil expands or contracts when hot or cold, and this would have landed you in a lot of confusion.

 Does Engine Oil Expand When Hot?

 Almost everyone has read this scientific concept of the expansion of liquids at high temperatures, which also applies to engine oil.
 Like other liquids or fluids, engine oil does expand when hot.
 Something to note here is that it can break down if it gets too hot, which means instead of getting expanded, it can practically contract after a particular temperature instead of getting expanded.

 Your engine oil also evaporates when it breaks down, so that will be a noticeable change if you miss it.

 Let’s understand the concept behind engine oil expanding when hot.

 Why Is It Said That Engine Oil Expands When Hot?

 If you have heard someone saying engine oil expands when hot, yes, you have heard that right.
 Engine oil does expand a bit when hot, and it is said so because liquids practically acquire space between the molecules when heated.
 The concept behind this is the thermal expansion due to kinetic energy.

 What Causes Engine Oil To Expand When It Is Heated?